Quince-Pie/souffle/README.md

 ##### `TEARDOWN(suite, test_name)`

-if your `SETUP` phase allocates or if you wish so clean up your test, `TEARDOWN` is used to define how you would teardown your setup/test.
+if your `SETUP` phase allocates or if you wish to clean up your test, `TEARDOWN` is used to define how you would teardown your setup/test.

 #### Assertions